UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

 # Ubiquity.NET.Llvm
-Ubiquity.NET.Llvm is a managed wrapper around an extended LLVM-C API including an Object Oriented model that closely matches the underlying LLVM internal object model.
+Ubiquity.NET.Llvm is a managed wrapper around an extended LLVM-C API providing an Object Oriented (OO) model that closely matches the underlying LLVM internal object model.
 This allows for building code generation, JIT and other utilities leveraging LLVM from .NET applications.

 ## Guiding principles

   1. Mirror the underlying LLVM model as much as possible while providing a well behaved .NET projection including:
      1. Class names and hierarchies
-     2. Object identity and reference equality
+     2. Object identity and equality
      3. [Fluent](https://en.wikipedia.org/wiki/Fluent_interface) APIs when plausible and
         appropriate.
   2. Hide low-level interop details and the raw LLVM-C API.